 A Common Source of Foot Pain—Misaligned Feet

-Every day in our office, we hear stories from people who are dealing with some kind of painful foot condition—heel pain, bunions, tendonitis, etc. Most people aren’t aware, though, that these are typically secondary issues—symptoms rather than causes.
+Every day in our office, we hear stories from people who are dealing with some kind of foot and heel pain—heel pain, bunions, tendonitis, etc. Most people aren’t aware, though, that these are typically secondary issues—symptoms rather than causes.

 The real problem, and source of those issues, is often feet that are misaligned or flat and unable to distribute physical forces in a normal manner.
 Treating the secondary problem alone can be a bit like re-inflating a tire without fixing the leak – you might be able to drive a couple of miles, but you’re just going to end up with a flat tire again.